IBT-learning/full-stack-software-engineering-2024/4-server/npm-notes.md

 ## Important things to remember

-- everything is just files
+- Everything is just files
-- there is nothing you can't fix with `rm -rf node_modules` and `npm i`
+- There is nothing you can't fix with `rm -rf node_modules` and `npm i`
-- **YOUR WORKING DIRECTORY MATTERS!!** Wherever your terminal is when you run `npm init`, that's where the package.json gets made
+- **YOUR WORKING DIRECTORY MATTERS!!**
+  - Wherever your terminal is when you run `npm init`, that's where the package.json gets made
+  - When you run a script such as `npm start` it will look for the nearest ancestor package.json with a matching script defined.
+If you accidentally make nested npm projects, it can get confusing!